bdjeffyp/alttpr-Tracker/README.md

 (Unknown -> Bombos -> Ether -> Quake)
 - To mark a dungeon as completed, click the boss head icon or the large icon on the map.

-**TIP:** For icons that count up/down, or cycle through multiple states (like the bow, keys, and dungeon chests), you can right click to cycle backwards-- helpful if you need to undo a misclick!
+**TIP:** For icons that count up/down, or cycle through multiple states (like the bow, keys, and dungeon chests), you can right click to cycle backwards-- helpful if you need to undo a mistake!

 ###### COLOUR LEGEND